Child & Teen BMI Calculator

-This makes BMI charting in kids an important tool in keeping children within a healthy BMI.
-Calculating and tracking BMI in children is a useful way to diagnose health issues early on to minimize these risks.
+Calculating and tracking BMI in children can be a useful way to diagnose health issues early on to minimize these risks.

 A study from the Journal of Pediatrics found that pediatricians that followed children with BMI charting recognized weight issues at a higher rate compared to only utilizing height and weight charting alone.